 Cardiff is a great place to live.
 Levels of general health in Cardiff are high; life expectancy is increasing, and the city is performing above the Welsh average across a range of healthy lifestyle indicators.
-Education attainment has risen every year in Cardiff since 20124 and Cardiff schools now rank amongst the top performers in Wales.
-As the economic powerhouse of Wales, Cardiff continues to play a vital role in creating jobs and wealth for the people of the city and the wider city region, accounting for 19% of Welsh Gross Value Added (GVA) and the wider Capital Region also creates over half the economic output of Wales.
+Education attainment has risen every year in Cardiff since 20121 and Cardiff schools now rank amongst the top performers in Wales.
+As the economic powerhouse of Wales, Cardiff continues to play a vital role in creating jobs and wealth for the people of the city and the wider city region, accounting for 18% of Welsh GVA and the wider South East Wales Capital Region also creates over half the economic output of Wales.
 Furthermore, Cardiff is a safe place to live with the second lowest crime rate of comparable cities in England and Wales.

-However, there are still areas of challenge - not least the current cost of living crisis, where rising inflation and energy price increases are putting pressure on the incomes and well-being of households across the city, impacting vulnerable individuals and families the hardest.
+However, there are still areas of challenge - not least the current cost of living crisis, where rising inflation and energy price increases are putting pressure on the incomes and wellbeing of households across the city, impacting vulnerable individuals and families the hardest.
 As with other cities in the UK, significant and entrenched inequalities exist in Cardiff.
 In terms of income deprivation, almost one fifth of the Lower Super Output Areas (LSOAs) in Cardiff are ranked in the most deprived in Wales, the third highest proportion of all Welsh Local Authorities.
-This turns to over a third when looking at LSOAs in the 'Southern Arc' - an area stretching from Ely in the West to St Mellons in the East with a population of approximately 155,000 people.
-If the Southern Arc of Cardiff were a single local authority, it would be by some margin the most deprived in Wales.
+This turns to over a third when looking at LSOAs in the 'Southern Arc' - an area stretching from Ely in the West to St Mellons in the East with a population of 170,000 people.
+If the 'Southern Arc' of Cardiff were a single local authority, it would be by some margin the most deprived in Wales.

 Furthermore, whilst levels of general health in Cardiff are high, Cardiff also has clear health inequalities across the city, with wards in the Southern Arc again most deprived.
-There is ample evidence that social and environmental factors, including education, housing,
+There is ample evidence that social and environmental factors, including education, housing, air quality, employment status, income level, gender and ethnicity have a marked influence on how healthy a person is.

-4 Whilst the introduction of a new national performance framework means that both year-on-year and national comparison data is not available, the overall performance of Cardiff schools has shown notable improvement over the past five years.
-This is evidenced by Estyn inspection outcomes, national categorisation, and attainment across all key stages of education when compared to Central South Consortium (CSC) and national averages air quality, employment status, income level, gender and ethnicity have a marked influence on how healthy a person is.
-For instance, the Covid-19 pandemic exposed how existing inequalities, such as deprivation, low income, and poor housing, were associated with an increased risk of becoming ill with the disease.
-The indirect health and well-being impacts of the pandemic are also important to consider; for instance, decreases in activity levels were seen during the restrictions and levels have not yet recovered.
-The long-term health and wellbeing consequences of the Covid-19 economic crisis are likely to be unequally distributed, exacerbating health inequalities for individuals from poorer and disadvantaged backgrounds, ethnic minority groups and deprived communities.
+1 Whilst the introduction of a new national performance framework means that both year-on-year and national comparison data is not available, the overall performance of Cardiff schools has shown notable improvement over the past five years.
+This is evidenced by Estyn inspection outcomes, national categorisation, and attainment across all key stages of education when compared to Central South Consortium (CSC) and national averages

+The Covid-19 pandemic has had, and continues to have, a direct and differential impact on communities in Cardiff, and has exposed how existing inequalities, such as deprivation, low income, and poor housing are associated with an increased risk of becoming ill with the disease.
+The long-term health and wellbeing consequences of the Covid-19 economic crisis are also likely to be similarly unequally distributed, exacerbating health inequalities for individuals from poorer and disadvantaged backgrounds, ethnic minority groups and deprived communities.

-Children and young people, in particular, witnessed significant disruption to their daily lives as a result of the virus.
-Following the restrictions, there has been a significant rise in children and young people presenting with emotional and mental health issues.
-The Covid-19 pandemic also represented a great direct risk to the city's older people, with services reshaped and additional care and support measures put in place to meet the challenge.
-Partnership working and integration between the city's health and social care services was - and continues to be - taken to new levels as a result.
+Children and young people have witnessed significant disruption as a result of the virus to their daily lives.
+Following the lockdown periods, there has been a significant rise in children and young people presenting with emotional and mental health issues.
+The Covid-19 pandemic has also represented a great risk to the city's older people.
+To meet the challenge the pandemic has presented, services have been reshaped and additional care and support measures have been put in place for both children and young people, as well as older people, with partnership working and integration between the city's health and social care services taken to a new level.